-Торіс Phase Review findings RAG • Reference to relevant guidance used in the assessment should be stated, such as The Environmental Permitting Regulations (2016), PINS Advice Notes (i.e. Advice Note 18 regarding the Water Framework Directive) and The Land Drainage Act (1991).
+Topic Phase Review findings RAG Reference to relevant guidance used in the assessment should be stated, such as The Environmental Permitting Regulations (2016), PINS Advice Notes (i.e. Advice Note 18 regarding the Water Framework Directive) and The Land Drainage Act (1991).
+It is not clear if the FIA will be undersigned by a whole system water belongs approach.
 It is not clear if the EIA will be underpinned by a whole system water balance approach.
 Further assessment should confirm the amount of flood compensation for the scheme.
 Geology and Soils Construction The Environmental Impacts Update states that there would be no significant changes to the assessment and effects report in the PEIR and reiterates that construction effects would be controlled through a CoCP and a CEMP.
 It states that should any contamination be encountered during ground investigations that an assessment and remediation strategy would be developed if required.
-Recommendation &amp; Observation Initial findings of ground investigations would be useful to understand the emerging findings and likely significant effects. • A minerals safeguarding assessment and Potential Sources Study Report have not been included in the PEIR which are important sources of information that would assist stakeholders. • The study area outlined in the PEIR is 250m, this is insufficient as it may not capture areas outside the buffer that may contain high risk features.
+Recommendation & Observation Initial findings of ground investigations would be useful to understand the emerging findings and likely significant effects.
+A minerals safeguarding assessment and Potential Sources Study Report have not been included in the PEIR which are important sources of information that would assist stakeholders.
+The study area outlined in the PEIR is 250m, this is insufficient as it may not capture areas outside the buffer that may contain high risk features.
 The assessment should consider leachate and cavity formation in made ground, which are environmental risks that should be considered.
 Appropriateness of any proposed mitigation measures can only be confirmed once the outcomes of the ground investigations have been shared.
 Operation The Environmental Impacts Update states that there would be a negligible effect on the assessment presented in the PEIR, which reported that it was unlikely there would be significant effects on geology and soils during operation.
-Recommendation & Observation No recommendations can be made in absence of further assessment and confirmation of effects.
-Materials and Waste Construction A slight worsening of the impacts to materials and waste a result of this design change is predicted within the Environmental Impacts Update.
+Recommendation & Observation Materials and Waste Construction No recommendations can be made in absence of further assessment and confirmation of effects.
+A slight worsening of the impacts to materials and waste a result of this design change is predicted within the Environmental Impacts Update.
 However, it states that the level of impact remains the same as the PEIR (negligible).
 The Environmental Impacts Update also states that measures to manage the storage of construction materials and wastes on site would be detailed in the ES, CoCP and CEMP.
 No evidence has been presented in the Supplementary Consultation which confirms or otherwise the likely significant effects related to the storage, transport and/or handling of construction materials and waste.